-- Fire detection systems;
+- a.
+Fire detection systems.

-- Emergency evacuation systems; and
+- b.
+Emergency evacuation systems.

-- Exit and emergency lighting systems.
+- c.
+Exit and emergency lighting systems.

-Other systems such as gaseous and wet (deluge) extinguishing systems and smoke hazard management systems are not covered by this Technical Standard.
+Other systems, such as gaseous and wet (deluge) extinguishing systems and smoke hazard management systems, are not covered by this Technical Standard.

-3.1 Planning and Design Considerations
+3.1 Planning and design considerations